Rental Car Tips For Banff You SHOULD Know

 - Canadian winters can be extremely harsh and dangerous for driving.
 If you are not an experienced winter driver and are planning on a magical Canadian winter trip you should take caution.

-- First, it’s important to get the right kind of vehicle for winter travel.
-A four-wheel drive truck or SUV might seem excessive – but there is a reason everyone has them here!
-If you don’t feel comfortable renting a larger car at least make sure your vehicle has winter tires.
+- It’s important to get the right kind of vehicle for winter travel.
+A four-wheel-drive truck or SUV might seem excessive, but there is a reason everyone has them here!
+If you don’t feel comfortable renting a larger car, at least make sure your vehicle has winter tires.

 - If conditions are poor, don’t tailgate cars in front of you.
 Maintain a safe distance and only drive as fast as you are comfortable with.
 We’ve seen way too many accidents in the winter here.

-- If it is snowing too heavily and you don’t feel comfortable driving pull over and wait out the storm.
-Better yet – don’t leave your hotel!
-Getting in an accident is not worth your life so better to bundle up by the fire with a hot chocolate instead!
+- If it is snowing too heavily and you don’t feel comfortable driving, pull over and wait out the storm.
+Better yet, don’t leave your hotel!
+Getting in an accident is not worth your life, so it’s better to bundle up by the fire with a hot chocolate instead!

 Drinking and Driving in Canada